 The dissenters · Maybe the wave is smaller than everyone thinks

-One important camp refuses the entire framing.
-Yann LeCun, also a Turing laureate, left Meta late last year and raised a billion dollars for a new venture built on a heretical premise: today’s large language models are a dead end on the road to real intelligence, and the existential-risk panic is overblown because current systems are not within reach of the cognition that would make them dangerous.
+One important camp refuses the framing entirely.
+Yann LeCun, also a Turing laureate, left Meta late last year and raised a billion dollars for a new venture built on a heretical premise: today’s large language models are a dead end on the road to real intelligence, and the existential-risk panic is overblown because current systems are nowhere near the cognition that would make them dangerous.
 His bet is on “world models” that learn from physical reality rather than text.
 Fei-Fei Li echoes the technical half of this, arguing the next frontier is spatial intelligence and that language models, however fluent, lack grounded experience of the world.

 The dissenters matter for a specific reason.
 They are not arguing that AI will be bad; LeCun is, in fact, optimistic that AI will accelerate science enormously in the near term.
 They are arguing that the change will be smaller and slower than the consensus claims.
 And even they concede meaningful near-term disruption.
 Hold that thought.